David Gower – Majestic Left-Hander and Great Entertainer

-At the domestic level, he played initially for Leicestershire and then moved to Hampshire, until his retirement in 1993.
+At the domestic level, he initially played for Leicestershire and then moved to Hampshire until his retirement in 1993.
 Ahmer Khokhar said I was fortunate enough to have the opportunity to talk to David before the start of play during the 4th Test at Headingley in 1997.
-I asked him several questions relating to the current state of the game, as well as his thoughts on the direction that domestic cricket would take in the future.
+I asked him several questions relating to the current state of the game as well as his thoughts on the direction that domestic cricket would take in the future.

-The England team must be the priority, and I feel that a shakeup in the County Championship will help to concentrate the talent at the domestic level and therefore help to improve standards at the International level.
-With two divisions in the County Championship, the best players would always be playing against each other, and they would be a good system to allow the movement of players between clubs.
+The England team must be the priority, and I feel that a shakeup in the County Championship will help to concentrate the talent at the domestic level and therefore help to improve standards at the international level.
+With two divisions in the County Championship, the best players would always be playing against each other, and it would be a good system to allow the movement of players between clubs.

 I feel that a change is very much required, but I am not in favor of a return to uncovered pitches, which some people support.”
 David is also a supporter of some of the changes which are now being introduced into the game.
-“The use of TV replays should be extended if the Umpires wish to use it in order to give those more of a chance to make any decision, in which there is a strong element of doubt with the naked eye.
+“The use of TV replays should be extended if the umpires wish to use it in order to give those more of a chance to make any decision in which there is a strong element of doubt with the naked eye.

-Also, the introduction of floodlights, in Test matches is sensible Public Relations, because it will prevent the need to stop play if there is bad light, which will consequently keep the paying spectators happy.”
-Unlike many outspoken cricketers, he does not believe that any drastic action is necessary to speed up over-rates in Test-matches.
+Also, the introduction of floodlights in test matches is sensible public relations because it will prevent the need to stop play if there is bad light, which will consequently keep the paying spectators happy.”
+Unlike many outspoken cricketers, he does not believe that any drastic action is necessary to speed up over-rates in Test matches.

 David Gower played his final Test match for England against Pakistan at the Oval in 1992.
 He is now a well-respected journalist and television commentator.
-I asked him if he ever regretted that he was no longer playing, “the truth is that I don’t miss playing”.
-“Hence I am thoroughly enjoying my new career.
-I enjoyed my time as a player but that is over now.
+I asked him if he ever regretted that he was no longer playing.
+“The truth is that I don’t miss playing.”
+“Hence, I am thoroughly enjoying my new career.
+I enjoyed my time as a player, but that is over now.